tudo-aqua/stars/README.md

 </dependency>
 ```

-#### Git Hooks
+#### (Optional) Git Hooks
-To use our proposed Git Hooks you can execute the following command:
+If you want to use our proposed Git Hooks you can execute the following command:
 ```shell
 git config --local core.hooksPath .githooks
 ```